AstraZeneca: France, UK prime ministers receive vaccine | DW | 19.03.2021

 On Friday evening, Johnson received his first dose of AstraZeneca's coronavirus vaccine.

 "I literally did not feel a thing.
-It was very good, very quick," he told reporters at a London hospital.
+It was very good, very quick," the 56-year-old told reporters at a London hospital.

 The British leader also assured the public that the jab was safe for use.